Introduction

 - Industrial Automation: The PCB are indispensable components in control systems devices, PLC (Programmable Logic Controllers), robotic process automation and sensor interfacing used in industrial machinery and automation.

-- Aerospace and Defense: The PCB are employed in avionics systems, radar, satellites, communication equipment, and military electronics, where performance and reliability are very critical.
+- Aerospace and Defense: Engineers use PCBs in avionics systems, radar, satellites, communication equipment, and military electronics to ensure high performance and reliability.

 - Medical Devices: PCB are essential to medical imaging, various monitoring devices, implantable devices, and diagnostic instruments which contribute to the innovations in healthcare technologies.